fabiangeisler/pyshotgrid/docs/default_entities_overview.md

 # Overview of pyshotgrid's default entities

-We ship a set of default entities that extend the functionality of some common entity types in ShotGrid.
-Their implementation is rely on pyshotgrid's plugin system that you are free to use , too. ([Here is a guide](https://fabiangeisler.github.io/pyshotgrid/how_to_add_custom_entities.html) to implement additional functionality to any ShotGrid entity.)
+We ship a set of default entities that extend the functionality of some common entity types in Flow Production Tracking.
+Their implementation is rely on pyshotgrid's plugin system that you are free to use , too. ([Here is a guide](https://fabiangeisler.github.io/pyshotgrid/how_to_add_custom_entities.html) to implement additional functionality to any FPTR entity.)
 This page will give you a brief overview of the extra functionality and their connections between each other.

 :::{note}